ULHPC/ulhpc-docs/docs/connect/work.md

 ```
 This configuration file will install the `Telescope.nvim` plugin and its dependencies.
 The `telescope-fzf-native.nvim` plugin is a native extension for `Telescope.nvim` that improves performance.

-Most plugins will have a example configuration file for LazyNvim that you can use to configure the plugin to your liking.
+Most plugins will have a example configuration file for `lazy.nvim` that you can use to configure the plugin to your liking.
 Simply copy the configuration file to the `~/.config/nvim/lua/plugins/` directory and adjust the settings as needed.

 Some plugins like `telecope.nvim` will require additional software to be installed on the HPC to work properly.
 In this case
 the dependencies can be installed using conda/micromamba.